 The Athletic Council is charged with oversight of intercollegiate and intramural athletics.
 It currently has the title of a Council, but it presently operates as a committee.
 The proposed makeup of the Council would be as follows.
 Voting members of the council are: the Chair (elected to a two-year term by a vote of the members of the Council), three members of the Faculty Senate (elected by that body for two-year terms), twelve faculty members (with a majority having tenure), and the chairs of any committees of the Council (both standing and adhoc committees of the Council, appointed by the Council Chair).
 The 12 faculty members shall all come from a minimum of four schools/colleges consistent with the current charge.
-Non-voting members of the Council are: the Vice President for Athletics, the Associate Director of Athletics, the 3 faculty Senators, and the faculty representative to the National Collegiate Athletic Association (NCAA).
+Non-voting members of the Council are: the Vice President for Athletics, the Associate Director of Athletics, the 3 Ffaculty Senators (elected by that body for two-year terms), and the faculty representative to the National Collegiate Athletic Association (NCAA).